Note: This post was first published in 2017 but has been updated.

 Warning: this is not going to be pretty… Probably because you’ve allowed the tantrums in the past.

-Next, command your child in an authoritative tone to stop the tantrum.
+In an authoritative tone, tell your child to stop the tantrum.
 Authoritative does not mean angry, loud, harsh, or impatient.
 Just commanding.

 Decide beforehand what consequence you will give if your child does not obey your command – whether it be a switch on the leg with a wooden spoon, or restraining them until they subdue.